Ry-Pereira/Python_Projects/README.md

 These are all of my Python projects.
 The projects are assigned in specific files that match the purpose of the programs within them.
-They are also categorized as either Finished or Unfinished to indicate their completion status.
+Some Project folder have specific names as to according to the type of python libraries associated with them.

 - Ryan Antony Pereira
-- Date: 3/2/24
+- Date: 3/24/26